GreatCowBASIC/Help/output/md/alloc.md

         'This array is created at memory location 0x2400.
         'This memory location is specific to this chip ( you must ensure other microcontrollers address are valid).

-        Dim mybuffer1 as ALLOC * BUFFERSIZE at 0x2400
+        Dim mybuffer1 as ALLOC * BUFFERSIZE at 0x2400          ' <<< the Alloc declaration

         'A data table
         Table myDataTable